 Two Solfege Systems: Moveable “Do” And Fixed “Do”

 In the fixed do system, do is always C, re always D, etc. At first, this might seem the easier way to go, but moveable do has many advantages.
+One of the biggest being: any major scale can be represented with do re mi fa sol la ti!

 Why Should You Learn Solfege?